gilberttang/CS-114-Projects-in-Advanced-3D-Computer-Graphics/Shader/README.txt

 Open proj1_student.html to run the program

-Check your browser support WebgL or not: http://webglreport.com/?v=1 http://caniuse.com/#feat=webgl
+Check your browser support WebGL or not: http://webglreport.com/?v=1 http://caniuse.com/#feat=webgl